andr3wmac/IronMogFF7/README.md

 | Randomized Colors | Playable characters’ clothing colors are randomized. |
 | Randomized Music | Music tracks are randomized and can include music from other games.
 This feature requires additional setup steps, described [here](music/README.md). |

+# Requirements
+- Windows
+- PSX Emulator (DuckStation or BizHawk recommended)
+- Final Fantasy VII US NTSC (SCUS-94163)

 # How to Play
 - Download the latest IronMog FF7 build from the Releases page
-- Open your emulator (DuckStation or BizHawk) and load your FF7 rom
+- Open your emulator (DuckStation or BizHawk) and load Final Fantasy VII
 - Open IronMogFF7.exe
+- Wait until game is at the main menu
-- Select your emulator type and press Attach
+- Select your emulator type and press Connect
 - Begin playing

 # How to Build